antoniomtz/openvino_build_deploy/ai_ref_kits/agentic_llm_rag/README.md

 _NOTE: This application requires more than 16GB of memory because the models are very large (especially the chatbot model).
 If you have a less powerful device, the application might also run slowly._

-After that, you should be able to run the application with some default values:
+After that, you should be able to run the application with default values:

 ```shell
 python app.py
 ```

-For more advance settings, you can change some argument values:
+For more settings, you can change the argument values:

 - `--chat_model`: The path to your chat model directory (for example, `model/qwen2-7B-INT4`) that drives conversation flow and response generation.